 This is the telling of that journey in words and pictures.
 I’ve split each day into three pieces – the story, some history, and the details (of route, accommodation and food).

-I slept 9 ½ hours according to my Fit Bit.
-I was tired and the room was quiet and dark.
-I made the most of it.
+Last night I slept 9 ½ hours according to my Fit Bit.
+I was tired and my room at the Bushranger Hotel was dark and quiet.
+Guess you can say I made the most of it.

-I’ve been warned there is a big climb today.
+I’ve been warned there will be a big climb today on while I’m riding to Gunning.
 Super steep, but paved and short.
-I was warned by the publican last night.
-When he still played footy he’d run it in training – but never made it to the top.
-A cyclist, here at the café, has said the climb is only 500 metres but a bit of a bastard.
+I was first warned last night by the publican.
+When he played footy he’d run it in training – but never made it to the top.
+Then a cyclist here at the café has said the climb is only 500 metres but a bit of a bastard.
 I’ll take his word.
 The whole distance to Gunning is only 22 kms – so, worst case scenario, I put a thumb out and someone takes me up the hill.
 More likely, I push, than breathe, push, then breathe.
 I’ve done that before.

 This café is a funny sort of crossroads: a mix of village and Goulburn locals, area farmers, Canberra-types on a Sunday drive and longer-distance motorists passing through.
-And, of course, more MAMILs.
+And, of course, more MAMILs (middle aged men in lycra).

-A farm dad with his two-year-old just came in – the kid’s shirt exactly matches his dad’s – heavy maroon work shirt with a turned-up collar.
+A farmer dad with his two-year-old son just came in – the kid’s shirt exactly matches his dad’s – heavy maroon work shirt with a turned-up collar.
 He’s wearing little boots too.
 Adorable.

 It is a hill, a steep hill – but I ride it making three or four, maybe five, stops along the way to catch my breath.
 I’ve ridden worse hills, in harder conditions.
 It is hard but fine and, as such things ever are, a good metaphor for the challenges of life – one pedal push at a time, take your breaks, catch your breath, then go again.

-The day turns overcast not long past the crest.
+Not far beyond the crest of the hill while I’m riding to Gunning, the sky clouds over.
 The bitumen ends and I face 20 km of unpaved road.
 It’s a mix of pretty good and kind of bad.
 It is undulating but mostly downhill and I ride my brakes more than I pedal.
 It is quiet and beautiful; only half a dozen vehicles pass in either direction.
 I feel strong, competent, and healthy.
-I’ll give that hill this – if you want to know how healthy your heart and lungs are, ride up that.
+I’ll give that hill this – if you want to know how healthy your heart and lungs are, ride up a steep hill.

 The rain clears by the time I set out for lunch.